 [Section 41A inserted by No. 49 of 1979 s.
 21; amended by No. 4 of 2002 s.
 29; No. 59 of 2004 s.
 141.]

 41B.
-Obligations in relation to demonstration vehicle
+Demonstration vehicles, application of Act’s obligations to

 For the purposes of ascertaining the extent of an obligation by reference to time, and the extent of an obligation by reference to distance to be travelled, that remains in relation to a demonstration vehicle on the part of the manufacturer thereof the following provisions apply —

 (a) an obligation expressed by reference to time shall be regarded as having commenced on the date of the sale of the vehicle to the purchaser or, if the sale was on terms and reduced to writing, on the date of execution of the written agreement by the parties thereto;